Jeremiah-Hill/Advanced-JavaScript-Drills/README.md

 10. Save and refresh the browser.

-"Why was the printFavFruit function able to log favFruit?"
+*Why was the printFavFruit function able to log favFruit?*

 11. Remove the declaration of favFruit in the global scope